salbrecht-mungil/holiday-planner/README.md

 ## Endpoints
 - Employees:
-    GET localhost:5000/holiday-requests
+    - GET localhost:5000/holiday-requests
-    POST localhost:5000/holiday-requests
+    - POST localhost:5000/holiday-requests
 - Managers:
-    GET localhost:5000/holidays
+    - GET localhost:5000/holidays
-    GET localhost:5000/overlapping-requests
+    - GET localhost:5000/overlapping-requests
-    PATCH localhost:5000/holidays/{holiday_id}
+    - PATCH localhost:5000/holidays/{holiday_id}

 ## Testing
-I am very well aware that testing is a very important of developing new software and if I had much more time I would certainly look into upskilling in this area.
+I am very well aware that testing is a very important part of developing new software and if I had much more time I would certainly look into upskilling in this area.
 However, since I haven't got much experience in writing proper unit, integration etc tests I decided to only create example requests in Postman representing different test cases for this code test.

 ## Postman file for example requests
 I have added a Postman collection with example requests representing the following test cases (hopefully it all works without issues for you as well).